 Second dwelling unit.
-A separate (second) dwelling unit (also known as an accessory dwelling unit) located on the same parcel as the primary dwelling unit and subject to the requirements of Section 834.4.030 (Additional On-Site Dwellings).
+A separate (second) dwelling unit (also known as an accessory dwelling unit) that generally exceeds the maximum size limitations of an ADU or JADU but will not exceed 1,500 to 2,000 square feet depending on location and circumstance located on the same parcel as the primary dwelling unit and subject to the requirements of Section 834.4.030 (Additional On-Site Dwellings).